2014 Nike Premier Harvest Wine Cup

 4 team flights: All teams play each other and the two teams with the most points advance to the Championship game.

 8 team flights: Two flights of four teams (A/B).
-Play all teams in your bracket for 3 preliminary games.
+Play all teams in your flight for 3 preliminary games.
 Winner of flight A and winner of flight B advance to the Championship game.
 2nd in flight A and 2nd in flight B advance to the Consolation game.

 7. GAME BALLS.
 Three game balls will be provided by the home team.